Become a Noonsite Member

 Notice April 2022: Russian flagged or registered yachts are not permitted to enter any ports in Netherlands.
 See news item for details.

-With the introduction of the Europe-wide entry and exit system (EES) (now delayed until 2024), biometric data will need to be recorded on entry and exit for third country travelers.
+With the introduction of the Europe-wide entry and exit system (EES) (now delayed until late 2024), biometric data will need to be recorded on entry and exit for third country travelers.
 While this negates the need to have passports stamped, it will require a visit to an official office at a port of entry, therefore flexible clearance at marinas may no longer be possible once it is implemented.
 It is not yet known how rigidly EES will be enforced for pleasure boat users.

-General Process:
+General Procedure

 On arrival, the Customs will issue a certificate of entry, which is valid for a maximum of 12 months.
 During this period a yacht may leave and re-enter the Netherlands, showing the certificate on each re-entry.
 Foreign yachts must be registered.